The following are the general policies for Compass Prep. Students and parents will be given a detailed handbook at orientation.

 - Any students deliberately harming or vandalizing church property will be asked to leave all Compass Prep classes and pay for any damages.
 Any students who are repeatedly (more than two times) disrespectful to teachers, students, or other adults at Compass Prep will be asked to leave that class.
 There will be no refunds for students asked to leave classes.

 - In the case of inclement weather, we will make a decision by 7:30 am on the day of classes and notify everyone by e-mail.
 We will also post to all social media groups.
 In general, if Rock Hill or Fort Mill School District cancels school, we will be cancelled for that day as well.
-If Hope Community Church is closed, we will be cancelled for the day also.
+If Hope Fellowship Church is closed, we will be cancelled for the day also.
 In the event of a delay, we have a modified schedule, which will be sent to all families.

-- We are guests of Hope Community Church.
+- We are guests of Hope Fellowship Church.
 They have very graciously provided a comfortable environment for us to learn.
 We are to be respectful to the property and any church members or guests using the facility.

 - All church doors will remain locked from the outside during the day.
 Please use only the designated Compass Prep entrance.
 There will be someone there to let you in.